djatwood/ucstn/content/capability-statement.md

 ## Core Competencies

 Universal Contract Services is solely owned and operated by Johnny J. Barton.

-As a former United States Federal Government Credit Card Holder that purchased goods from businesses for the Department of The Army I have gained the knowledge and experience of the importance of how the procurement process operates.
-Universal Contracts Services is a Hendersonville, Tennessee based Minority Small Business that seeks to provide consumables that impact businesses the day-to-day operation at a competitive price.
+As a former United States Federal Government Credit Card Holder that purchased goods from suppliers to support the Department of The Army daily operation, I have gained the knowledge, skills and abilities along with the importance of how the government procurement process operates.
+Universal Contracts Services is a Hendersonville, Tennessee based Minority Small Business that seeks to provide consumables that impact commercial businesses and government agencies day-to-day operation at a competitive price.

 * Experience Customer Service Professional
 * Buying Power